owaisali246/Rapid-Tracker-Driver/README.md

 # Rapid-Tracker-Driver
-This is a simple react native app which fetches user's location
+This is a simple react native app which fetches the user's location.